 Pork chops

 Pair with Oregon Pinot Noir.
 Pork chops pair well with pink and white wine, but with a dry rub on the grill, red wine has the brink.
-Medium-bodied Pinot Noir from the Willamette Valley in Oregon has a bit little bit of everything that pork chops call for, flavor-smart, melding lush New World cherry cola-esque fruit with Old World-reminiscent earth.
+Medium-bodied Pinot Noir from the Willamette Valley in Oregon has a bit of everything pork chops call for, flavor-smart, melding lush New World cherry cola-esque fruit with Old World-reminiscent earth.

 North Carolina-fashion pulled beef.